magento/merchdocs/src/sales/credit-memo-create.md

 1. On the _Admin_ sidebar, click **Sales** > **Orders**.

-1. Find the completed order in the grid.
-Then click the **View** link to open the order.
+1. Find the completed order in the grid and click the **View** link to open it.

 1. In the button bar at the top of the page, click **Invoice**.
 Scroll down to the bottom of the page and click <span class="btn">Submit Invoice"</span>.